 What services do you offer?

-We provide psychiatric evaluations and medication management via video-conferencing.
-Medication Management means prescribing medications, checking your response to medicine, and talking about things in your life outside of medicine.
+We provide psychiatric evaluations and medication management via video-conferencing (zoom).
+Medication Management means prescribing medications, checking your response to medicine, and talking about things in your life outside of medication treatment.

 Are you a therapist?
 What's the difference between psychiatry versus counseling?

-I am a psychiatric mental health nurse practitioner.
-Psychiatrists and psychiatric mental health nurse practitioners learn and practice various therapy modalities.
+We are an expanding group of psychiatric mental health nurse practitioners and prescribing psychologists.
+Psychiatrists, psychiatric mental health nurse practitioners, and prescribing psychologists learn and practice various therapy modalities.
 However, they also diagnose and treat psychiatric conditions with prescription medications.
-Our visits incorporate brief therapy, but most people find a combination of therapy with their own counselor, therapist, or psychologist, along with our psychiatry visits, to be most beneficial.
+Our visits incorporate brief therapy, but most people find a combination of treatment with their counselor, therapist, or psychologist, along with our psychiatry visits, beneficial.

 Do you prescribe medication?